oci-hpc/oci-hpc-runbook-StarCCM/Documentation/ManualDeployment.md

   - [Installing STAR-CCM+](#installing-star-ccm)

 # Deployment via web console
-There are multiple options available to get started with STAR-CCM+ on OCI.
-The next 3 sections will show how to do it from the console in a webbrowser, using a Terraform script and through the Resoucre Manager.
-Scripts are especially usefull for a complex architecture.
-For STAR-CCM+, 2 architectures are interesting.

-* Single HPC node
-* Cluster with multiple compute nodes

 ## Log In
 You can start by logging in the Oracle Cloud console.
 If this is the first time, instructions to do so are available [here](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/signingin.htm).